 Descriptions - Essential Oils

 If you're pregnant or have any of the following conditions, you should exercise extreme caution prior to using any of the oils, if at all: heart problems, high or low blood pressure, diabetes, epilepsy, and/or immune deficiency.
 Dosages for children and the elderly should be diluted further.
 With the exception of Roman Chamomile and Lavender properly diluted in a carrier oil, essential oils should not be used on babies under the age of one.
-There are many excellent reference books available on the subject of essential oils and aromatherapy (please browse our "books" category).
-We strongly recommend the user of essential oils to read up on the subject or attend classes to further become familiar with the wonderful oils.
+There are many excellent reference books available on the subject of essential oils and aromatherapy.
+We strongly recommend the user of essential oils reads up on the subject or attend classes to further become familiar with the wonderful oils.

 Allspice: Its aroma is similar to a mixture of pepper, clove and cinnamon....it is spicy and warm, like the spice.
 Allspice is stimulating and vitalizing.
 It has been used to treat dental and viral infections, sinusitis, bronchitis, colds, depression, nervous exhaustion, arthritis, fatigue, flatulence.
 Debatable whether it should be used in massage since it is such a powerful oil.
 Personally, we find it a wonderful addition to a massage blend for sore muscles and arthritis.
 May irritate the skin and mucous membranes.
 A very warming oil, gets the circulation going.
 Blends well with frankincense, ginger, lemon and orange.